Nevue Fine Art Marketing

 Keep Your Booth Organized

 People are more likely to buy something if they can easily see what it is and how much it costs.
 That’s why it’s essential to keep your display organized.
 Label everything clearly, and group items by type or price point.
-For example, if you are displaying jewelry, you will want a dedicated area for a necklace display and an area for bracelets and an area for rings.
+For example, if you are displaying jewelry, you will want a dedicated area for a necklace display, an area for bracelets, and an area for rings.

 You might even want to create separate sections for clearance or seasonal items.

-Whatever you do, make sure everything is clearly labeled and easy to find.
+Whatever you do, ensure everything is clearly labeled and easy to find.

 In addition to showing off your products, you’ll also want to use eye-catching props to dress up your display and attract attention from people passing by.